oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

    ALLOW SERVICE dataflow TO READ objects IN tenancy WHERE target.bucket.name='dataflow-logs'

-Data Flow supports adding third-party libraries using a ZIP file, usually called ``archive.zip``, see the `Data Flow documentation <https://docs.oracle.com/en-us/iaas/data-flow/using/dfs_data_flow_library.htm#third-party-libraries>`__ about how to create ZIP files.
-Similar to scripts, you can specify an archive ZIP for a Data Flow application using ``with_archive_uri``.
+DataFlow supports adding third-party libraries using a ZIP file, usually called ``archive.zip``, see the `DataFlow documentation <https://docs.oracle.com/en-us/iaas/data-flow/using/dfs_data_flow_library.htm#third-party-libraries>`__ about how to create ZIP files.
+Similar to scripts, you can specify an archive ZIP for a DataFlow application using ``with_archive_uri``.
 In the next example, ``archive_uri`` is given as an Object Storage location.
 ``archive_uri`` can also be local so you must specify ``with_archive_bucket`` and follow the same rule as ``with_script_bucket``.